COBOL: Object-oriented programming

 COBOL does not provide a way to hide methods.
-Class data can be hidden, however, by declaring it without a PROPERTY clause, which leaves the user with no way to access it.
+Class data can be hidden, however, by declaring it without a PROPERTY clause, which leaves external code no way to access it.
 Method overloading was added in COBOL 2014.

 Environment division

 The environment division contains the configuration section and the input-output section.
 The configuration section is used to specify variable features such as currency signs, locales and character sets.
 The input-output section contains file-related information.

 Files

 COBOL supports three file formats, or organizations: sequential, indexed and relative.
 In sequential files, records are contiguous and must be traversed sequentially, similarly to a linked list.
 Indexed files have one or more indexes which allow records to be randomly accessed and which can be sorted on them.
 Each record must have a unique key, but other, alternate, record keys need not be unique.
-Implementations of indexed files vary between vendors, although common implementations, such as C-ISAM and VSAM, are based on IBM's ISAM. other implementations are Record Management Services on OpenVMS and Enscribe on HPE NonStop (Tandem).
+Implementations of indexed files vary between vendors, although common implementations, such as C-ISAM and VSAM, are based on IBM's ISAM.
+Other implementations are Record Management Services on OpenVMS and Enscribe on HPE NonStop (Tandem).
 Relative files, like indexed files, have a unique record key, but they do not have alternate keys.
 A relative record's key is its ordinal position; for example, the 10th record has a key of 10.
 This means that creating a record with a key of 5 may require the creation of (empty) preceding records.
 Relative files also allow for both sequential and random access.

 A common non-standard extension is the line sequential organization, used to process text files.
 Records in a file are terminated by a newline and may be of varying length.